joycewamocho/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Prototype: char *_strncpy(char *dest, char *src, int n);
 Your function should work exactly like strncpy
 FYI: The standard library provides a similar function: strncpy.
 Run man strncpy to learn more.

+file 3-strcmp.c Write a function that compares two strings.
+Prototype: int _strcmp(char *s1, char *s2);
+Your function should work exactly like strcmp